 If you just want to talk, a friend may be a great choice.
 If you’re looking to find professional help, an adult, such as a parent, doctor, or teacher, might be a better choice.
 If you’re not sure where to start or you want to talk to someone anonymously, there are phone, text, and online chat options available.

 Here are some options of people to talk to:

 Before talking to someone, it can be helpful to think about how they can best support you.

-What kind of support are you looking for?
+It can be helpful to think about what kind of support you are looking for.
 For example:

 - Just to talk

 - To find out where to get more information

 I can also be helpful to write down what you would like to say so you don’t forget.